axtend/open-runtime-module-library/xtokens/README.md

 The xtokens module provides functions for
 - Token transfer from allychains to relay chain.
-- Token transfer between allychains, including relay chain tokens like AXC, KSM, and allychain tokens like ACA, aUSD.
+- Token transfer between allychains, including relay chain tokens like AXC, AXCT, and allychain tokens like ACA, aUSD.

 ## Notes